 In 1982 the Daughters chose to move and designed a hospital that even today is futuristic.
 The $60-million facility accepted its first patients on July 15, 1987.

-Nearly twenty years later, Providence continues to be Mobile’s most advanced healthcare facility, with a patient-centered design unique in the area.
+Nearly thirty years later, Providence continues to be Mobile’s most advanced healthcare facility, with a patient-centered design unique in the area.

 However, the hospital has not lost sight of the calling that inspired St. Vincent, St. Louise, St. Elizabeth Ann, as well as its local founders.
 Our physicians and associates continue to be inspired by the words of St. Vincent de Paul,”It is God who has called you here because you are going to do good work.”